-Jade Meskill: Hello.
-Welcome to another episode of the “Dangercast.”
-We’ll talk about the culture and design of Gangplank.
+Jade Meskill: Hello and welcome to the “Dangercast.”
+We are going to talk about the culture and design of Gangplank.
 I’m Jade Meskill.

 Derek Neighbors: I’m Derek Neighbors.

 Jade: Today, we are going to talk about, what does it mean to be a leader inside of Gangplank?

 Derek: Inside of Gangplank, what does it take to be a leader?

 Jade: What does it mean?

 Derek: Oh, what does it mean?

 Derek: I just say that what is takes would be too stupid that you are a leader.